yanivpr/ad_discrepancies/README.md

 1. Ignore the case of not being able to find campaign.

-1. not handling external API errors - we cannot fix anyway, so just explode.
+1. Not handling external API errors - we cannot fix anyway, so just explode.

+## Running Specs

+`rspec`